Signed in as:

 Original Medicare is designed for those who are:

-Individuals who took Social Security prior to turning 65, those who have been disabled for two or more years, or those who have certain qualifying diseases are auto-enrolled into Medicare.
+Individuals who took Social Security prior to turning 65, those who have been disabled for two or more years, or those who have certain qualifying diseases are auto-enrolled into Original Medicare.

 Those who have delayed taking their Social Security benefits until after they turn 65 will need to enroll themselves.